Get alerts of updates about «Test criteria»

 The patient can log on to Helsenorge.no with electronic ID to see their test result.

-The following infectious agents are defined by the Ministry of Health and Care Services as COVID-19 related infectious agents.
+The following are defined by the Ministry of Health and Care Services as COVID-19 related test results, this means both different tests for SARS-CoV-2 and additional tests for viruses and bacteria that can cause similar symptoms..
 The list is updated as of 2nd July 2020, and will be continuously updated at helsenorge.no:

 - SARS-CoV-2 antibodies